Zara603/fn-search/README.md

 Popular Locations are locations set by admin users to highlight locations to users, a popular location will be made up of one or more location alert. a Popular Location might be `NZ & The Pacifc` and be made up of alerts for `New Zealand` , `Fiji` and `The Cook Islands`

-For more information as to how Popular Locations work read the e2e tests for Popular Locations
+For more information as to how Popular Locations work read the e2e tests for Popular Locations.

+A note about the Popular Locations API, it does not follow standard REST architecture.

 ##Redis Keys